What to Pack in Your amazing Medical Kit – The Basics

 - To keep costs down, look for the no-name brand or store brand for all the listed medications

 This is my medical kit in a waterproof bag.
-It has lasted over ten trips so far and has come in handy almost every time!
+It has lasted for years so far and has come in handy almost every time!